Webscale One - How Migrations Work

 - Configure any extra domains or store codes

 - Set the base URLs and cookies to a temporary domain

 - Confirm the site loads

-- Review the site for performance
+- Review basic site functionality

 Review and Testing

 The purpose of the review period is to make sure everything you need is working for your store.
 The site should be tested as it would normally be used.
 Any business critical custom scripts or cron tasks should be tested.

 During the review and tesing, Webscale recommends the following minimum testing actions be completed:

 Add a product to the shopping cart.